ChrisMavrommatis/Endpoints/README.md

 - `EndpointWithoutRequest`
 - `EndpointWithRequest<TRequest>`

-There is an additional option to define the namespace of the endpoint by using the `[Route]` attribute.
+There is also an additional option to define the namespace of the endpoint by using the `[Route]` attribute.
 The `[namespace]` placeholder will be replaced with the namespace of the endpoint.

+### Example Endpoints
 For example the `List.cs` file would look like this:
 ```csharp
 namespace MyProject.Endpoints.Users;